gitarer2455/gitarer2455/README.md

 🐍 Python (My first language!
 Used primarily for backend development.)

+🎨Javascript(sometimes used for frontened part of web application)

 🌐 HTML & CSS (Used for frontend projects and creating responsive web pages.)

 ⚡ Mojo (Currently learning.
 Mainly used for AI projects and optimizing speed.)